epsi1on/durom/doc/Architecture/readme.md

-if block.action is Edit or Delete: var targetRecord = GetTargetRecord(block)// since the params is binary, need to parse the params in differnt method, this is actualy the block ID of existing record var r = SQL( "select count(*) from BlockChain where BlockId == targetRecord AND Owner == block.Owner)//we check for a block with ID and owner, again duplicated block IDs are impossible due to preValidation phase if r > 1 throw exception //it is impossible if r = 1 return true if r = 0 return false
+if block.action is Edit or Delete: var targetRecord = GetTargetRecord(block)// since the params is binary, need to parse the params in differnt method, this is actualy the block ID of existing record var r = SQL( "select count(*) from BlockChain where BlockId == targetRecord AND Owner == block.Owner)//we check for a block with ID and owner, again duplicated block IDs are impossible due to preValidation phase if r > 1 throw exception //it is impossible, since we check for duplication at each broadcast if r = 1 return true if r = 0 return false